2023 Best Value Allied Health Services Basic Certificate Schools in California

 The average tuition and fees for an in-state undergraduate at Shasta College are $1,191 a year.

 Saddleback College landed the #8 spot in the 2023 rankings for the best value basic certificate allied health & medical assisting services programs.
-Saddleback College is a fairly large public school located in the suburb of Mission Viejo.
+Saddleback College is a fairly large public school located in the large suburb of Mission Viejo.

 The average tuition and fees for an in-state undergraduate at Saddleback College are $1,334 a year.